openochem/openochem/docker/README.md

 N.B.!
 If you upgrade from the previous version, delete flyway_schema_history table in ochem_demo and restart the docker:

 docker exec ochem-mariadb mariadb ochem_demo -e "drop table flyway_schema_history"

+If you have a local installation of mysql, it will interfere with the docker.
+Stop local mysql before running "up" command